carlosr5/rustls_testing/README.md

 # Run below in each terminal used for testing between a locally-run server and our client
 $env:WEBPKI_PORT="8443";$env:PLATFORM_PORT="8445";$env:ARG_HOSTNAME="localhost";$env:HTTP="false";$env:CAFILE="../rustls/test-ca/rsa/ca.cert";$env:WEBPKI_CERTS="../rustls/test-ca/rsa/end.fullchain";$env:PLATFORM_CERTS="./converted.pem";$env:WEBPKI_KEY="../rustls/test-ca/rsa/end.rsa";$env:PLATFORM_KEY="./privatekey.pem";$env:CMD_ECHO="true";$env:VERBOSE="false";$env:PORT="";$env:PROTOVER="";$env:SUITE="";$env:PROTO="";$env:MAX_FRAG_SIZE="";$env:NO_TICKETS="";$env:NO_SNI="";$env:INSECURE="";$env:AUTH_KEY="";$env:AUTH_CERTS="";$env:CMD_HTTP="";$env:CERTS="";$env:KEY="";$env:OCSP="";$env:AUTH="";$env:REQUIRE_AUTH="";$env:RESUMPTION="";$env:TICKETS="";$env:ARG_FPORT="";

-# Run the following two commands in separate terminals
+# Run the following three commands in separate terminals
 cargo run --bin tlsserver_mio -- --run_type webpki
 cargo run --bin tlsserver_mio -- --run_type rustls-platform-verifier
 cargo bench
 ```

-// Talk about how to get roots trusted on a Windows machine
+The certs for platform-verifier are test certs that we created in order for a connection to be established.
+Here’s how we can get these roots trusted on a Windows machine:

+1. Open the playserver_openssl2 file inside the repo.
+2. Follow the installation wizard and make sure to install the roots into Third-Party Root Certificates.
+3. To verify, press the Windows key and type in “Manage user certificates” and click on the first option.
+4. Go to Third-Party Root Certificates → Certificates
+5. Check that a new root has been added.
+It’ll be helpful to have this window up before doing the installation, but I figured writing this in reverse order would justify opening up this extra window haha.

 Note: Testing against this self-hosted server does not work for rust-native-tls at the moment and is a bug that should be fixed before further expanding this testing framework